 Bluetooth is wireless technology that is used for sharing of data between two devices placed over short distances using a short wavelength such as ultra-high-frequency, radio waves in scientific, industrial and medical radio bands in the range of 2.400 to 2.485 GHz.
 It is also applied in buildings and apartments by personal area networks.
 It is similar to Wifi which operates on radio waves.
 Bluetooth operates over a maximum distance of one sixty-four feet in between devices but this range is sufficient for home, car, electronic gadgets, and health care applications.

 What is Bluetooth?

-Bluetooth is a standard replacement of wired communications which is mainly designed for devices with low power consumption.
+It is a standard replacement of wired communications which is mainly designed for devices with low power consumption.
 It operates within the short-range on cheaply available transceiver microchips.
 Since the devices operate on radio waves, it is not visible but a quasi-optical wireless route is visible.
-This is authorized by Bluetooth Special Interest Group (SIG) which has employees more than thirty-five thousand in telecommunication, computing and networking and consumer electronics.
+This is authorized by Bluetooth Special Interest Group (SIG) which has employees of more than thirty-five thousand in telecommunication, computing and networking, and consumer electronics.
 Hence it is a simple mechanism that is efficient for short-range transmission using radio waves.

 Working on Bluetooth

 - It is based on the simple principle of transmitting and receiving data using radio waves.
 Each enabled equipment has a chip attachment called a Bluetooth adapter.
 This adapter is utilized to receive and send the data.
 This adapter works on a considerable range of connections.
 One electronic adaptor can identify another Bluetooth-enabled device only if it falls within the area of the first device.

 - When they are placed within the estimated communication range, it is linked and paired which is called a pairing of Bluetooth devices.
 The radio wave connection established between the two devices is used to send and receive the data between the connected Bluetooth devices.